Optimal Volume-Sensitive Bounds for Polytope Approximation: Nonuniform Volume-Sensitive Bounds

-The second integral on the right hand side is easily seen to be $d \cdot \vol(K)$.
-To bound the first integral on the right hand side, we express it as an integral over the unit sphere $S^{d-1}$.
+The second integral on the right-hand side is easily seen to be $d \cdot \vol(K)$.
+To bound the first integral on the right-hand side, we express it as an integral over the unit sphere $S^{d-1}$.

 Letting $\varsigma_{d-1} = \area(S^{d-1})$ and applying Jensen's inequality, we have